dovecot/documentation/source/configuration_manual/mail_crypt_plugin.rst

 or hashing the password.
 With hashing, you get the extra benefit that password won't be directly visible in logs.

+Another issue that you must consider when using user's password is that when the password changes, *you must* re-encrypt the user private key.

 Global keys
 ===========